zulvkr/try-expo/README.md

 ```

 This will start the development server and open the Expo DevTools in your default web browser.
 From there, you can launch the app on an emulator/simulator or scan the QR code using the Expo Go app on your mobile device to run it on a physical device.

+You might need to install Expo Go on real device

 ## Stacks Used